17 cultural clashes this European had in America

 And when you ask someone “How are you?” the answer will inevitably be “great!” even if they are far from it.

 When you start using excessive positivity it waters down the meaning, and those words become neutral.
 Then what do you do when you need to express true positivity?
 Of course, when someone says they are “OK, I guess” then you know things are pear shaped!
-I don’t think “bad” is in America’s vocabulary.
+I don't think “bad” is in America's vocabulary.
+The worst is that this word is starting to creep into English around the world, and I hate that so much!

 But nothing beats America's over-positivity more than this: